K0Stek122/CastHud/README.md

 # Contribute
 Any contributions are appreciated!
 If you fix any bugs or give me any ideas, i'll gladly include the fixes.

+# FAQ
+## Can you get banned for using this crosshair?
+I cannot guarantee 100% that you won't get banned for using this crosshair, most anticheats will be fine with it, but some anticheats (like punkbuster) do not allow the use of custom crosshairs.

 ![Showcase](https://media4.giphy.com/media/YyiBcfkX9EGYSwfSh7/giphy.gif)